 About The Prize

-The Prize, up to £10,000, is awarded annually at the Scottish Cancer Conference, and is supported by the Grant Simpson Trust.
+The Prize, up to £10,000, is supported by the Grant Simpson Trust.
 It is accompanied by the Evans Forrest Medal, named in recognition of the founders of the Scottish Cancer Foundation.

 Professor Malcolm Dunlop of the MRC Human Genetics Unit, within the Institute of Genetics and Molecular Medicine at the University of Edinburgh, has led research which has identified a number of genes that are implicated in the development of bowel cancer.
 He plans to use the £10,000 prize money to investigate new drug and nutrient approaches that may reduce the risk of bowel cancer developing.